How to Generate Enough Leads to Meet Your Sales Budget – Part 3

 By continuously offering insight on the pain side of your customers’ business issues you can build relationships with your potential customers and nurture these until the time comes where they are prepared to take action and allocate funds to acquire and implement a solution.

-Such insight can and must be provided in various formats such as a regularly updated web site and blog, a steady stream af whitepapers and ebooks, social media updates, newsletters (permission based), press releases, webcasts and webinars, tutorial videos and podcasts, on- and off-line advertisements, trade show and conference attendance, appearance in market reports, workshops and seminars and other deliverables that your target audience may be receptive to.
+Such insight can and must be provided in various formats such as a regularly updated website and blog, a steady stream of whitepapers and ebooks, social media updates, newsletters (permission-based), press releases, webcasts and webinars, tutorial videos and podcasts, on- and off-line advertisements, trade show and conference attendance, appearance in market reports, workshops and seminars and other deliverables that your target audience may be receptive to.